ple1n/ptrie/README.md

 ### 🔍 Find postfixes

-PTrie can also find all strings in the trie that begin with a specified prefix.
+You can also find all strings in the trie that begin with a specified prefix.

 ```rust
 use ptrie::Trie;